 My hostel mate from Belgium screamed as soon as I entered the hostel.
 She was working in her computer at this hour while I, half sh*t-faced, couldn’t utter the words to her welcome remark.
 It was already the first month of my solo female travel in Brazil so Sao Paulo already grew on me.
 I wasn’t sure how to answer back in a way that will be pleasing to her.

 The receptionist was half paying attention.
 He was reading a magazine with his legs elevated on the table.

-“She is from Manila.
+“She is from Manila and she lives in Mexico.
 Sao Paulo is not scary for her.”

 I panicked.
 I went to the customer service area and asked for help.
 My Brazilian Portuguese was just okay to understand so the supermarket staff sort of understood me.
 They announced it on the PA but I was 100% sure I will not get it back.
 In a country as poor as Brazil, it will be a miracle to get this back.
 But I did give not much value to it just to please me.
 I still hoped that someone would be kind enough to leave it even without the money.
 But how do I win with that when the money weighs more value to me than the IDs.

 I wanted to burst into tears outside the supermarket.
 I left my phone at the apartment so I couldn’t call my friends.
 Our place was a few minutes’ walk to the supermarket but I didn’t understand why I didn’t go back to the comfort of my friends.
 I just sat there quietly analyzing the first time I lost money in this long journey.